hggh/awesant/README.md

     # Default: 500 (ms)
     poll 500

-    # How much lines to request from the inputs by each poll.
+    # How many lines to request from the inputs by each poll.
     # Default: 100 (count)
     lines 100